Atlantic theater aircraft carrier operations during World War II: Allied Invasion of Salerno/Operation Avalanche

 A week later, the Allies began what would become the long, arduous campaign north through Italy with Operation Baytown (Calabria) on 3 September and Operation Slapstick (at Taranto) and Operation Avalanche (at Salerno) on 9 September troops at Salerno.
 In the mistaken expectation of achieving surprise through a night assault, the Allies made no preliminary bombardment of entrenched German positions.
 When bombardment began providing close support for the Allied troops, it came more from battleship and cruiser gunfire than from aircraft, either land-based or carrier-launched.
 SOC float planes launched from cruisers and Mustang fighters flying from Sicily did the spotting for the big guns.
 The landings were rigorously contested and costly, comparable to those later at Anzio, Tarawa, and Normandy, but success was ultimately achieved.

-When it became evident that Mediterranean Air Command could not provide adequate air cover for landing troops at Salerno, the Royal Navy took the initiative to included four escort carriers (HMS Attacker, Battler, Hunter, and Stalker) along with the aircraft maintenance ship acting as a light carrier HMS Unicorn to support the invasion.Roskill p.
+When it became evident that Mediterranean Air Command could not provide adequate air cover for landing troops at Salerno, the Royal Navy took the initiative to included four escort carriers (HMS Attacker, HMS Battler, HMS Hunter, and HMS Stalker) along with the aircraft maintenance ship acting as a light carrier HMS Unicorn to support the invasion.Roskill p.
 296 Carrier aircraft provided protective cover for the landings until the landing force secured enemy airfields.
 Once the airfields were taken, aircraft flew to them from the carriers and air cover for landing operations was then provided from those airfields.
 Together, there were 109 aircraft from the four escort carriers (CVEs) of Task Force 88.
 The plan was to have up to twenty aircraft aloft at a time.
-The CVE aircraft losses were high, and aircraft were flown in to replace those losses from two fleet carriers of Task Force H, HMS Illustrious, and Formidable, that maintained station further away from the action.
+The CVE aircraft losses were high, and aircraft were flown in to replace those losses from two fleet carriers of Force H, HMS Illustrious and HMS Formidable, that maintained station further away from the action.
 They, too, nearly ran out of aircraft and withdrew along with the rest of Force H to Malta."A History of HMS Battler" This support of CVEs by CVs was the reverse of typical procedures then in use in the Pacific, where CV aircraft and pilot losses were replenished by CVEs.
 The usefulness of the CVE aircraft for providing air cover during landings led to the British development of "assault CVEs" to optimize them in this role.